-Auckland Museum’s exhibition Volume: Making Music in Aotearoa traces the history of popular music in New Zealand.
-Running from October 2016 to May 2017, it offers a “hands on, ears on” exhibition that enables visitors to experience six decades of musical history — from the pioneering rock ‘n’ roll of Johnny Cooper to the sensational success of Lorde.
+Auckland Museum’s exhibition Volume: Making Music in Aotearoa traced the history of popular music in New Zealand.
+Running from October 2016 to May 2017, it offered a “hands on, ears on” exhibition that enabled visitors to experience six decades of musical history — from the pioneering rock ‘n’ roll of Johnny Cooper to the sensational success of Lorde.
 This NZ On Screen collection provides a ‘screen’ context.

 If the 1950s was the decade of American musical influence, the 60s was a case of ‘step up Britain’: Beat bands, Beatlemania and television all held sway.
 Television came to New Zealand, and suddenly we didn’t seem so far away.
 The music shows of the day (many lost forever) provided a critical link between artist and audience.
 In the Groove , New Zealand’s first pop music TV show, was the first of many shows devised and produced by music TV genius Kevan Moore — as was Let’s Go.